Abdukhalim7007/my-planner/README.md

 If you see a blank screen when accessing from your phone:

+1. **Check `/_next/` availability**:

+   - Open `http://<YOUR_LAN_IP>:3000/_next/` in your phone's browser
+   - Should return 404 (normal) or show asset files
+   - If it times out or connection refused, there's a network/firewall issue

-1. **Check terminal requests**:
+2. **Check terminal requests**:

    - Look for requests to `/_next/static/` in the terminal
    - If you see 404s, assets aren't loading correctly

-2. **Test Next.js assets endpoint**:

-   - Open `http://<YOUR_LAN_IP>:3000/_next/` in your phone's browser
-   - Should return 404 (normal) or show asset files
-   - If it times out, there's a network/firewall issue
+   - Use production mode (`npm run build && npm run start`) instead of dev mode

 3. **Firewall / Network Issues**: